 "Movies touch our hearts and awaken our vision, and change the way we see things.
 They take us to other places, they open doors and minds.
 Movies are the memories of our life time, we need to keep them alive." - Martin Scorsese

 Film is my passion, I have been fascinated and amazed by it my whole life.
-Movies are the greatest entertainment ever invented, every time you watch a movie it creates an unique experience that will change us.
-I have watched thousands of movies in my time, and here are my hundred absolute favorites of all time.
+Movies are the greatest entertainment ever invented, every time you watch a movie it creates an unique experience that will change you.
+I have watched thousands of movies in my time.
 My lists are based on my own personal favorites and their true greatness from a directing/writing standpoint.

 Top 10 Favorite Movies of All Time:

 1. Star Wars (1977)

 3. The Godfather (1972)

 Saving Private Ryan (1998)